brson/multirust/README.md

 # Future work

+* Custom toolchains.
 * Check for and install updates of multirust itself.
 * Windows support.
 * Allow creation of aliases like `rustc-0.12.0` (needs cargo to obey RUSTC and RUSTDOC env vars).
 * GC unused toolchains.
 * Cache installers to avoid redownloads?
 Maybe only useful for testing.
 * override, show-override, remove-override could take an optional path.
-* Allow management of custom toolchain builds.
 * Install without docs?
 Saves lots of space.
 * Teach multirust to uninstall itself.
 * Support rust-lldb and rust-gdb.
 * Clean up error handling to not leave temp dirs around.
 * Handle temp file cleanup more consistently - always cleaned up on error unless requested otherwise.
+* Use wget if curl isn't available?
+* Multiple options for checksums besides 'shasum'?

 # License

 multirust is licensed under the same terms as the Rust compiler, now and